 Relevant changes to the underlying structure of the economy that are expected to persist in the longer run will affect both the LRU and the SPU.
-However, certain kinds of temporary factors can influence the SPU, thereby driving a wedge between the two
+However, certain kinds of

-9. See Ball and Mankiw (2002).
+9 See Ball and Mankiw (2002).

-10. The assumption of anchored inflation expectations is probably not reasonable before the late 1990s, when survey measures of longer-term inflation expectations appear to be less stable.
-Under those circumstances, a more appropriate empirical inflation specification might be a so-called accelerationist Phillips curve, in which the change in the inflation rate is related to the level of the unemployment rate.
+10 The assumption of anchored inflation expectations is probably not reasonable before the late 1990s.
+Before this period, survey measures of longer-term inflation expectations did not appear to be stable.
+With fluctuations in longer-term inflation expectations, a more appropriate empirical specification for forecasting inflation might be a so-called accelerationist Phillips curve, in which the change in the inflation rate is related to the level of the unemployment rate.
 In this specification, the SPU is generally referred to as the nonaccelerating inflation rate of unemployment, or NAIRU, because temporary deviations of unemployment from the NAIRU push inflation permanently higher or lower.

-An additional practical consideration that attends estimation of empirical inflation equations is whether there is a nonlinear relationship between inflation and the unemployment rate gap; for some recent investigations of this topic, see Aaronson and others (2016); Babb and Detmeister (2017); Hooper, Mishkin, and Sufi (2019); and Ashley and Verbrugge (2019).
+An additional practical consideration that attends estimation of empirical inflation equations is whether there is a nonlinear relationship between inflation and the unemployment rate gap; for some recent investigations of this topic, see Babb and Detmeister (2017); Hooper, Mishkin, and Sufi (2019); and Ashley and Verbrugge (2019).

-benchmarks.
-If the wedge between the SPU and LRU were expected to persist for several years, policymakers might view the appropriate benchmark for the current setting of monetary policy to be different from their estimates of the longer-run unemployment rate.
+temporary factors can influence only the SPU, thereby driving a wedge between the two benchmarks.
+If the wedge between the SPU and LRU was expected to persist for several years, policymakers might view the appropriate benchmark for the current setting of monetary policy to be different from their estimates of the LRU.
 That said, in the long run the Committee achieves its inflation objective, and so unemployment would be equal to the SPU and the LRU.